Elisabeth Murdoch takes aim at brother on media morality

 Her highly personal speech appeared designed to win over any doubters, with references to childhood conversations at the breakfast table with dad to her continuing affection for the much-loved British playwright Alan Bennett.

-She even lavished praise on the state-owned BBC, previously the butt of jokes by her brother but which also regularly airs programs made by her Shine company.
+She even lavished praise on the state-owned BBC, previously the butt of jokes by her brother but which also regularly airs programmes made by her Shine company.

 RECIPE FOR DISASTER